-The Expenditure Estimates for 1963-64 total £23,945,050.
-This is just over £2,250,000 more than 1962-63 and is again, like the revenue estimate, the largest in our history.
+The Expenditure Estimates for 1963-64 total $\pounds 23,945,050$.
+This is just over $\pounds 2,250,000$ more than 1962-63 and is again, like the revenue estimate, the largest in our history.
 This increase is due to development; and not to any relaxation of our economy measures.
 The economy measures introduced last year are still in force and will remain in force.

-This question of economies must be taken up by everyone concerned with the development of our Region, including Ministers, Chiefs, Legislators, Civil Servants and the people at lower nt of and ;, the s for nated vern-,000. eased other nent e in gely tten port year this over new r is The 1017 om. , is ear. -64 the ıue eing of ıce iue ed to he n ٦t ar iment from large.
+This question of economies must be taken up by everyone concerned with the development of our Region, including Ministers, Chiefs, Legislators, Civil Servants and the people at large.
 It must be realised that Government money, which is public money, coming from the people, must be well spent.
 We cannot afford to waste money on paying idle or inefficient workers, and everybody must work so that he really earns his pay.
-I appeal to all who have a part to play in the public life of this Region, to see to it that there is no waste, whether of work, or time, or money, in order that the resources we have can produce the maximum possible benefits.
+I appeal to all who have a part to playing the public life of this Region, to see to it that there is no waste, whether of work, or time, or money, in order that the resources we have can produce the maximum possible benefits.